 The main thing to consider with succulent soil is balancing good drainage with water retention.
 If you live in a hot dry climate, its better to use a soil that will retain some water to allow the plant to draw up moisture.
 You can achieve this by adding more organic matter such as peat moss, compost, or even potting soil to the mix.
 On the flip side, if you live in a cooler or humid climate it is better to stack the mix with more draining materials like sand, perlite, or small pea sized rocks.
 Ensuring the plant isn’t sitting in water longer than necessary which can cause the plants roots to rot.
 There is no one size fits all approach to growing succulents and each plant has its own characteristics and water requirements.

 Watering succulents is its own beast in and of itself but it does go hand in hand with the soil to provide an environment that is conducive to good root growth and airflow for healthy roots and ultimately a healthy plant.
 We use a soil blend for our succulents that is well-draining and contains organic matter, and you can find it in our shop here.
-If you would like to make your own, feel free to use our recipe below and make your own tweaks depending on your climate.
+If you would like to make your own, feel free to use our recipe below and make your own tweaks depending on your climate and preferences.

 Suburban Succulents Soil Blend Recipe: